magiblot/tvision/README.md

 For example, the string `"╔[\xFE]╗"` may be displayed as `╔[■]╗`.
 This means that box-drawing characters can be mixed with UTF-8 in general, which is useful for backward compatibility.
 If you rely on this behaviour, though, you may get unexpected results: for instance, `"\xC4\xBF"` is a valid UTF-8 sequence and is displayed as `Ŀ` instead of `─┐`.

-One of the issues of Unicode support is the existence of [multi-width](https://convertcase.net/vaporwave-wide-text-generator/) characters and [combining](https://en.wikipedia.org/wiki/Combining_Diacritical_Marks) characters.
+One of the issues of Unicode support is the existence of [double-width](https://convertcase.net/vaporwave-wide-text-generator/) characters and [combining](https://en.wikipedia.org/wiki/Combining_Diacritical_Marks) characters.
 This conflicts with Turbo Vision's original assumption that the screen is a grid of cells occupied by a single character each.
 Nevertheless, these cases are handled in the following way:

-* Multi-width characters can be drawn anywhere on the screen and nothing bad happens if they overlap partially with other characters.
+* Double-width characters can be drawn anywhere on the screen and nothing bad happens if they overlap partially with other characters.
 * Zero-width characters overlay the previous character.
 For example, the sequence `में` consists of the single-width character `म` and the combining characters `े` and `ं`.
 In this case, three Unicode codepoints are fit into the same cell.

     The `ZERO WIDTH JOINER` (`U+200D`) is always omitted, as it complicates things too much.
 For example, it can turn a string like `"👩👦"` (4 columns wide) into `"👩‍👦"` (2 columns wide).
 Not all terminal emulators respect the ZWJ, so, in order to produce predictable results, Turbo Vision will print both `"👩👦"` and `"👩‍👦"` as `👩👦`.